 Butternut and Acorn Squash Soup

-1 butternut squash, halved and seeded
+- 1 butternut squash halved and seeded

-1 acorn squash, halved and seeded
+- 1 acorn squash halved and seeded

-3 tablespoons butter
+- 3 tablespoons butter

-1/4 cup chopped sweet onion (I omitted)
+- 1/4 cup chopped sweet onion I omitted

-1 quart chicken broth
+- 1 quart chicken broth

-1/3 cup packed brown sugar
+- 1/3 cup packed brown sugar

-1 (8 ounce) package cream cheese, softened (I omitted the cream cheese and used a bit of milk and a splash of cream instead)
+- 1 8 ounce package cream cheese, softened (I omitted the cream cheese and used a bit of milk and a splash of cream instead)

-1/2 teaspoon ground black pepper
+- 1/2 teaspoon ground black pepper

-ground cinnamon to taste (optional)
+- ground cinnamon to taste optional

-fresh parsley, for garnish
+- fresh parsley for garnish

-1. Preheat oven to 350 degrees F (175 degrees C).
+- Preheat oven to 350 degrees F (175 degrees C).
 Place the squash halves cut side down in a baking dish.
 Bake 45 minutes, or until tender.
 Remove from heat, and cool slightly.
 Scoop the pulp from the skins.
 Discard skins.

-2. Melt the butter in a skillet over medium heat, and saute the onion until tender.
+- Melt the butter in a skillet over medium heat, and saute the onion until tender.

-3. In a blender or food processor, blend the squash pulp, onion, broth, brown sugar, cream cheese, pepper, and cinnamon until smooth.
+- In a blender or food processor, blend the squash pulp, onion, broth, brown sugar, cream cheese, pepper, and cinnamon until smooth.
 This may be done in several batches.